African Recipes

 Tuo Zaafi also known as Di3huo is a popular staple in Ghana.
 It is most common in the three northern regions.

-The dish consists of cooked Maize dough with a little dried cassava dough and water without salt.
+The dish consists of Maize dough with a little dried cassava dough and water without salt.
 Traditionally, it is prepared with millet or corn dough

 The dish is usually eaten for dinner, yet some people like to have it for breakfast or lunch.